ShawkTeam/.github/profile/README.md

 ![Telegram](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white)
 ![Xiaomi](https://img.shields.io/badge/Xiaomi-%23FF6900.svg?style=for-the-badge&logo=xiaomi&logoColor=white)

-We are a development team based in Azerbaijan and Turkiye.
-We maintain Custom ROM's and we also work on other projects.
+We are a development team based in Azerbaijan & Turkiye.
+We maintain Custom ROMs and we also work on other projects.

 Running into a problem, need help with something or would like to suggest something?
 [Join our discussion Telegram](https://t.me/shawkbuilddiscussion).